 Anytime is a good time for a bath, but here are some basic guidelines

-- Salt: adding salt will eliminate feeling light-headed when bathing in hot water
+- Adding salt will eliminate feeling light-headed when bathing in hot water

 - Morning baths are tonic and will stimulate the body; energize and eliminate toxins